Code-Institute-Submissions/BlunchBistro/README.md

 Most of my testing was done during development, i would do some coding then check how it would effect the dashboard on the screen resolution i was trying to effect.

 -----------------------------------------------------------

-## contributions:
+## Contributions:
--

-I found help as usual by searching the slack , stackoverflow.com, codeinstitute -
+I found help as usual by searching the slack , stackoverflow.com, codeinstitute

-#### Dev Simplified
+#### -Dev Simplified
--

 I watched their tutorial on the javascript and the cart is working as should because of that.

-<strong>Foot note</strong>
--
+## Foot note

 Iwould like to make known that all content in this dashboard is for learning purposes and will not be used for commercial use.
+I would also like to mention that due to some personal circumstances i wasn't able to do the commits more often and explicit i should, i would do it in the next project.
+  Thank you